GaurabKundu1/Analyzing-Hotel-Booking-Trends-Minimizing-Cancellations-and-Maximizing-Revenue-Generation/README.md

 - Cancellations lead to unoccupied rooms for the duration of the booked period.

 - Clients make hotel reservations within the same year they initiate cancellations.

+### Research Questions

+- What variables contribute to hotel reservation cancellations?

+- What strategies can improve hotel reservation cancellation rates?

+- How can hotels receive guidance in formulating pricing and promotional strategies to address cancellations?